From my book Frozen Moments—Poverty is the biggest crime.

 By the side of the workshop was a road towards the exhaust pit, over which the exhaust fan was installed.
 Dirty air from every working place underground was being taken out of the mine by this fan, and fresh air was sent down through another pit.
 Thus, fresh air reaches all workplaces.

 The colliery engineer’s office was in one corner of the workshop.
 The staff’s office was on the south side of the space on the upper side of the north-south road.
-Here, staff wrote their report in their duty book and passed the information to their counterparts, who were ready for the next shift.

 The siding office